Societal innovation

 Societal innovation refers to a systemic change in the interplay of the state and civil society.
 It is a relative of social innovation, but differs from it by considering the state to be an important co-creator in achieving sustainable systemic change.
-In this sense, the term's origins lie beyond the traditional anglosaxon understanding for the concept of social innovation.
+In this sense, the term's origins lie beyond the traditional Anglo-Saxon understanding of the concept of social innovation.

 The term has been used in research, see e.g.